movinalot/azure-202-advanced/content/4_Chapter-Four/4_1-fgt-dployment.md

 ![](../images/4_1-fortigate-deployment-7.PNG)

 {{% notice info %}}The FortiGate NVAs take about 15 minutes to deploy.
 Grab a refreshment and relax!
-You will see the screen belows when the deployment is progressing and complete.{{% /notice %}}
+You will see the screen belows when the deployment is in progress and when complete.{{% /notice %}}

 ![](../images/4_1-fortigate-deployment-8.PNG)

 17. Click on your assigned **Resource group** to return to your RG and prepare for the next task.

 ![](../images/4_1-fortigate-deployment-9.PNG)

 Continue to ***Chapter 4 - Task 2: Configure FGSP***